praeligare/refcounter-handling/README.md

 ## Troubleshooting

 In case you run into problems running commands, make sure you're in the right place (directory).

-Make sure you're not pressing the spacebar inside '-o', these things in commands we call options, and the letters they contain follow the hyphen without spaces.
+Make sure you're not pressing the spacebar inside '-o', these things in commands we call options, and they must not contain spaces.

 If you're still having trouble, do what we all do at some point: copy the error message, paste it into your preferred search engine and try to figure it out.
 Sounds scary at first, but that's exactly how you get better.
 Good searching and safe travels :-)